-In addition, IPD also records your IP Address (see below), which is the Internet address of your computer, and information such as your browser type and operating system.
-This information helps us learn about the geographical distribution of our website visitors and the technology they use to access our site.
-This information is never connected with the personal information you supply to us if you register on our website.
+In addition, IPD references your IP Address (see below), which is the Internet address of your computer, and information such as your browser type and operating system.
+Through Google Analytics, this information helps us learn about the geographical distribution of our website visitors and the technology they use to access our site.
+The specific IP Address is anonymized when collected by Google Analytics so the IP Address is not sent to and stored by Google.

 We use the information for three primary purposes: